Attorney General nominee Garland says politics won't influence criminal probes

 Garland, a federal appellate judge and former prosecutor, is widely expected to be confirmed as the nation’s top U.S. law enforcement official.

-He was nominated to lead a Justice Department now in the midst of intensive investigations into the Jan.
-6 attack on the U.S. Capitol by a mob of Republican Trump’s supporters - an incident Garland called “heinous.”
+He was nominated to lead a Justice Department in the midst of intensive investigations into the Jan.
+6 attack on the U.S. Capitol by a mob of Trump supporters - an incident Garland called “heinous.”

 Some of the more than 200 people arrested in the siege were associated with groups such as the Oath Keepers and Proud Boys, underscoring rising concern about future violence from right-wing extremists.